Meet the Spring Planning Team

 Chris is focused on spending the next few years expanding his knowledge and experience.
 As an Associate Planner with Spring, he works on cases both behind the scenes and, with oversight from Julia and Sandi, directly with clients.

 Nick is a professional engineer turned financial planner, with an independent practice of his own.
 He takes an analytical approach to helping young professionals and families organize and optimize their financial lives.
-He is a Certified Financial Planner® and is currently pursuing the TEP (Trust and Estate Practitioner) designation.
+He is a Certified Financial Planner® and holds the TEP (Trust and Estate Practitioner) designation.

 Nick is working with Spring behind the scenes, expanding his own financial planning knowledge and learning best practices that he can apply to his independent financial planning service.
 He provides our planners with yet another lens and perspective that we can use to maximize the benefit our clients receive from their plans.